luke-mino-altherr/bpm-detector/README.md

     $ bsub < bash/run_omp.bash

+### Parallel with MPI

+    To compile the MPI version of the project, call the following command in the working directory of the project:

+        $ make mpi

+    This will create a binary called `bpm-detector-mpi` in the `bin/` directory.
+Similarly to the sequential version, this program expects the relative path of a stereo audio file.

+    To run the MPI version on Northeastern's discovery cluster, use the `run_mpi.bash` script in the `bash/` directory.
+First, you must edit the bash to include your username and relative path of the audio file to test as indicated in the bash file.
+Then run the following command:

+        $ bsub < bash/run_mpi.bash

 ## How it works

 The algorithm used to calculate the bpm is based largely on Eric D. Scheirer's paper, [Tempo and beat analysis of acoustic musical signals](http://www.iro.umontreal.ca/~pift6080/H09/documents/papers/scheirer_jasa.pdf), and the project called [Beat This](https://www.clear.rice.edu/elec301/Projects01/beat_sync/index.html) by Kileen Cheng, Bobak Nazer, Jyoti Uppuluri, and Ryan Verret.